DreamOfTheRedChamber/leetcode/Python/README.md

 * For some corner cases, better add a todo item or test, otherwise easy to forget
 * Write test first, then write code.
 In this way could think from the big picture in the beginning
 * Don't belittle easy problems.
 The edge case is the trap here.

+### 12/07/2019
+* Every problem not taking more than 1 hour, otherwise the progress could not be guaranteed and it is easy to get tired.